First World Nomad Games – History Sets Foot in Cholpon Ata

 Komuz playing and singing inside the yurt – a world of women

-When we finally get out of the yurt the eagle hunting is over, we saw nothing but we had a pretty good time in the yurt.
+When we finally got out of the yurt, the eagle hunting was over.
+We saw nothing, but we had a pretty good time in the yurt.

-We bump instead into a child who is reciting the Manas, a Kyrgyz epic poem that has been passed down orally.
 The Manas is an important national treasure in Kyrgyzstan, twenty times longer than the Odyssey and Iliad together.
-The recitation is intense and quite hypnotic, even if we of course don’t understand a word.
+The recitation is intense and quite hypnotic, even if we, of course, don’t understand a word.

-Then begins a concert bad enough, where everyone plays with a backing track.
-There comes a multi-instrumentalist who can’t play any instrument, and then another band is kicked out from the stage in the middle of the song by the announcer, we don’t understand why.
-He could at least let them finish the song, they were neither worse nor better than the others…
+Then begins a concert so bad that everyone plays to a backing track.
+There comes a multi-instrumentalist who can’t play any instrument, and then another band is kicked off the stage in the middle of the song by the announcer.
+We don’t understand why.
+He could at least let them finish the song; they were neither worse nor better than the others…

 Central Asia wrestling